rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 This source identifying/quality assurance function is not all that trademarks are used for.
 Trademark law also covers confusion about whether the trademark owner is endorsing or sponsoring the user.
-For example, when websites include their customers’ logos on their websites, we understand that the customer’s logo is being used to signal that the owner of that logo approves of or endorses the owner of the website, and we take that information into account when considering the owner of the website.
+For example, when customers’ logos are included on websites, we understand that the customer’s logo is being used to signal that the owner of that logo approves of or endorses the owner of the website, and we take that information into account when considering the owner of the website.
 A suggestion of endorsement that is inaccurate can also be a trademark infringement.

 Trademark law always allows others to use a trademark to truthfully describe the product or service itself, such as “this program is written in the Rust